 We see the gaps that exist in the industry to deploy software to the cloud while delivering reliability, security and ease of use to the process and the outcome.
 Because of this, we’re partnering with ShuttleOps, who offers the fastest way to automate your application delivery pipeline.

-Bridget: As part of the Development Fund, which machine identity protection challenge are you aiming to solve?
+As part of the Development Fund, which machine identity management challenge are you aiming to solve?

 David: There is friction within Global 5000 organizations among Application Development, Operations, and Security teams that Indellient can uniquely solve.
 The friction rises from the fact that each team owns a portion of the full application lifecycle, but they are not able to leverage the best-in-breed tools that their respective teams have evaluated because it may require effort from the other teams.
 Indellient aims to reduce this friction with ShuttleOps and other powerful tools from industry leaders, such as Chef and HashiCorp, to build and automate application delivery across datacenters and clouds.
 ShuttleOps provides a consistent, easy, fast, scalable way to automate provisioning, perform configuration management, application lifecycle orchestration and with the integration of Venafi, deliver machine identities, while enabling complete process management, compliance auditing, and robust security controls.

 How is Indellient going to solve this challenge?